Profile. A Gold Mine - Roderic Dunnett visits Birmingham to talk to John Joubert

-British composer Andrew Downes was born in Handsworth (Birmingham) in 1950 and studied composition at St John's College, Cambridge and then with Herbert Howells at the Royal College of Music in London.
+British composer and teacher Andrew Downes was born in Handsworth (Birmingham) on 20 August 1950.
+He studied composition at St John's College, Cambridge and then with Herbert Howells at the Royal College of Music in London.

 From 1992 until 2005 he was Head of the School of Composition and Creative Studies at Birmingham Conservatoire, but then retired due to ill health.

-He has been much-commissioned, and his music appears on at least seventeen CDs, and has been performed and broadcast all over the world.
+He was much-commissioned, and his music appears on at least seventeen CDs and has been performed and broadcast all over the world.

 Pleasingly Eclectic - Mike Wheeler listens to James Curnow, J S Bach, Andrew Downes, Simon Lesley, Randy Newman, Lennon and McCartney, and Irving Berlin from Curzon Brass